lydtechconsulting/component-test-framework/README.md

 ## Discovering The Service URL

-The `dev.lydtech.component.framework.client.service.ServiceClient` provides a static `getBaseUrl` method to get the base URL, enabling REST calls to be made. e.g. if using RestAssured as the HTTP client in the test:
+The `dev.lydtech.component.framework.client.service.ServiceClient` provides a static `getBaseUrl` method to get the base URL of the service under test, enabling REST calls to be made to it. e.g. if using RestAssured as the HTTP client in the test:
 ```
 RestAssured.baseURI = ServiceClient.getInstance().getBaseUrl();